-You must think about all shed dimensions, the length, width, and height when purchasing a storage unit.
+When purchasing a storage unit, you must consider all shed dimensions, length, width, and height.
 For example, a lofted barn shed has attic storage space and is taller in comparison to a Utility building.
 A lofted building is ideal when you want to use the space above to store and use the space below to work.

 2. What Will Your Storage Unit Hold?

-A backyard storage shed is the best storage solution for a homeowner, there is no denying that.
+A backyard storage shed is the best storage solution for a homeowner; there is no denying that.
 If you plan on keeping bigger items such as a motorcycle or an ATV in your storage unit, your shed dimensions should be at least 12’ x 10’.
-In most cases, we see that its usually the smaller things that eat up all the space.
-People usually underestimate their storage needs and neglect seasonal things like sports equipment, lawn furniture or holiday decorations.
-Remember besides storage you should have your space as well, so you won’t feel cramped while organizing, arranging and then accessing your stuff.
+In most cases, we see that the smaller things usually eat up all the space.
+People usually underestimate their storage needs and neglect seasonal things like sports equipment, lawn furniture, or holiday decorations.
+Remember, besides storage, you should also have your space, so you won’t feel cramped while organizing, arranging, and then accessing your stuff.

 Use the link below for the storage unit calculator to measure common items such as a Grill, Ladder, Lawn Mower, and more to find your recommended storage shed size.